Brinda99/Analysing-the-variation-in-tempearture-over-Indian-cities-using-Regression-Model/README.md

 World Weather Online provides global weather forecast and weather content for websites, businesses, and the travel industry.
 They have a passion for the weather, climate and the environment and want to share what they love with as many people as they can in a practical way.
 They cover approximately 3 million cities/towns worldwide and their weather forecast is trusted and used by a wide variety of companies and organisations from SME's to large corporate clients.
 They currently operate two high-tech weather data centres; one situated in Denmark and the other in Germany.
 They also have dedicated team members working in the UK, USA, and India to make sure that their information stays as current as possible and delivers the best possible service to all their users.

-The dataset we have used had 23 parameters from which we had reuced to 16 parameters:
+## The dataset we have used had 23 parameters from which we had reuced to 16 parameters:

+# The selected parameters are listed below:
 sunHour	The available sun hours uvIndex	Intensity of uv radiation
 Moon_illumination 	Intensity of moon light